As a person, sometimes, I am an impetuous one! I use to grasp quickly the situation and respond or decide quickly on the next steps!

 That’s why I was thrilled to read the “processed once rule” presented by David Allen in his GTD methodology!
 It is a rule I found of maximum importance for many aspects of my personal and professional life!

 The Decision Status

-Most situations in our life do not require too much mental process.
+Most situations in our life do not require a too much mental process.
 Many situations are common in your daily life and you, over the years, have developed the mechanisms and the procedures (habits, customs, experience, etc.) to handle them.
 As in driving, many things we have learned during the years have been “embedded” in our autonomous system and conducted in an automatic mode!

 The same happens in life.
-The new, extraordinary or not familiarized situations happen does not span in a more than 5-10% top of the situations you have to decide or take a different approach fro your custom ones!
+The new, extraordinary or not familiarized situations happen does not span in a more than 5-10% top of the situations you have to decide or take a different approach to your custom ones!

 This small block of situations you will be called to handle are those need your readiness, your focus, and your consciousness to be handled effectively towards your favor.

 The problem usually lays in the fact that you have never prepared to handle any situation, at all in a consistent and structured way, which is the way you need to make conscious decisions about various subjects.
-The problem here is how to take decisions and if the choices around you (choices dictated by your abilities, your resources, your capacity, your environment, your habits, etc.) can help you make good decisions or not!
+The problem here is how to make decisions and if the choices around you (choices dictated by your abilities, your resources, your capacity, your environment, your habits, etc.) can help you make good decisions or not!

 A good decision is the one that can help you in your life, promotes your goals, help your family, your friends, etc. A bad decision leads to action, inaction or “blind spots” deteriorate your conditions of life (in many levels)

 Why One is usually Enough